Basil Wilson Duke

 About the author

-Born in Georgetown, Kentucky, on May 28, 1838, he studied at Georgetown College, Centre College, and Transylvania University, earning a law degree before beginning practice in St. Louis.
-When the Civil War began, he joined the Confederate cause and became closely associated with John Hunt Morgan, eventually rising to brigadier general.
+Born in Georgetown, Kentucky, on May 28, 1838, he studied at Georgetown College, Centre College, and Transylvania University before beginning a law career.
+When the Civil War began, he joined the Confederate cause and became closely associated with John Hunt Morgan, eventually rising to the rank of brigadier general.